KarenZhangatUW/CSE517-Final-Project/README.md

 Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe), Naive Bayesian(TF-IDF), and Logistic Regression(TF-IDF) on the data set in the paper

-Bert_based_implicit_hate_classif...
+Bert_based_implicit_hate_classification

-Python (Google Colab) codes for implementing the BERT model for classification
+Python (Google Colab) codes for implementing the BERT model for 6-way classification

 dataset2.py

 Python codes for implementing the benchmark models for classification including SVM(unigram), SVM(TF-IDF), SVM(GloVe) on the extra data set

+Bert_based_implicit_hate_classification

+Python (Google Colab) codes for implementing the BERT model for 6-way classification

 ## Table of Main Reproducibility Results: